-As mentioned above, the VAWA Reauthorization and the SAVE Act would extend the tribe's inherent sovereignty to include criminal jurisdiction over non-Indians committing domestic or dating violence against Indians.
-"The powers of Indian tribes are, in general, inherent powers of a limited sovereignty which has never been extinguished.
-Before the coming of the Europeans, the tribes were self-governing sovereign political communities."
+which has never been extinguished.
+Before the coming of the Europeans, the tribes were selfgoverning sovereign political communities."
 The Supreme Court has recognized that "[a] basic attribute of full territorial sovereignty is the power to enforce laws against all who come within the sovereign's territory."
 Although tribes once enjoyed full sovereignty, since their incorporation into the United States, aspects of their full sovereignty have been restricted or lost, including the authority to punish non-Indians.

 The Supreme Court has stated, however, that Congress has authority to relax restrictions on the tribes' inherent sovereignty.
-For example, in Duro v.
-Reina, the Supreme Court held that Indian tribes had lost the inherent authority to try non-member Indians.
-The Court wrote that prosecution of a non-member Indian was "inconsistent with the Tribe's dependent status and could only have come to the Tribe by delegation from Congress, subject to the constraints of the Constitution."
-Congress passed an amendment to the Indian Civil Rights Act to provide tribes with jurisdiction to try non-member Indians.
-However, rather than delegating federal authority to the tribes, as the Supreme Court suggested, Congress "recognize[d] and affirm[ed] in each tribe the inherent tribal power (not delegated federal power) to prosecute non-member Indians."
+For example, in Duro y.
+Reina, the Supreme Court held that Indian tribes had lost the inherent authority to try nonmember Indians.
+The Court wrote that prosecution of a nonmember Indian was "inconsistent with the Tribe's dependent status and could only have come to the Tribe by delegation from Congress, subject to the constraints of the Constitution."
+Congress passed an amendment to the Indian Civil Rights Act to provide tribes with jurisdiction to try nonmember Indians.
+However, rather than delegating federal authority to the tribes, as the Supreme Court suggested, Congress "recognize[d] and affirm[ed] in each tribe the inherent tribal power (not delegated federal power) to prosecute nonmember Indians."
 In United States v.
-Lara, the Court considered whether a non-member Indian defendant who was tried and convicted in tribal court could be tried for the same conduct in federal court or whether the double jeopardy clause prohibited the federal prosecution.
+Lara, the Court considered whether a nonmember Indian defendant who was tried and convicted in tribal court could be tried for the same conduct in federal court or whether the double jeopardy clause prohibited the federal prosecution.
 Based on the language of the statute and its legislative history, which indicated congressional intent to affirm and acknowledge the tribes' inherent authority, the Court concluded the tribal court exercised its own non-federal authority in trying the defendant.
 Because the tribe and the federal government were exercising different authorities in prosecuting the defendant, the double jeopardy clause did not apply.
-The majority also wrote broadly that the Constitution authorized Congress to relax the restrictions on the tribes' inherent authority to allow tribes to try non-member Indians.
+The majority also wrote broadly that the Constitution authorized Congress to relax the restrictions on the tribes' inherent authority to allow tribes to try nonmember Indians.

-The VAWA Reauthorization and the SAVE Act would purport to exercise this congressional authority and expand the inherent sovereign authority of tribes to include the authority to try
+The VAWA Reauthorization would purport to exercise this congressional authority and expand the inherent sovereign authority of tribes to include the authority to try defendants involved in non-Indian on Indian domestic and dating violence.
+It is unclear whether the Supreme Court would find that Congress has this authority.